Wine Fraud Isn’t New

 However, there was a problem.
 The former head of the wine department of Sotheby’s noted that only five magnums of the 1947 Lafleur were produced.
 Therefore, Kurniawan was clearly selling fake wine.

-Similarly, Kurniawan offered for auction Clos St. Denis vintage wines.
+Also, Kurniawan offered for auction Clos St. Denis vintage wines.
 But there was another problem.
 Those vintages were long before any recorded production of wines from that vineyard.
 Vintage or not.

 See In Vino Duplicitas: The Rise and Fall of a Wine Forger Extraordinaire to discover more about Rudy Kurniawan.
 The documentary Sour Grapes details the the story of Kurniawan and his wine frauds.